Warfare Release Date, Storyline, and Everything You Need To Know

 Warfare Release Date

-“Warfare” will be released theatrically worldwide on May 16, 2025, around the same weekend as Armed Forces Day in the U.S. The movie will debut on May 13, 2025, at a gala event at the TCL Chinese Theatre in Hollywood, with proceeds to benefit veterans groups.
+“Warfare” will be released theatrically worldwide on May 16, 2025, coinciding with Armed Forces Day in the U.S. The movie will debut on May 13, 2025, at a gala event at the TCL Chinese Theatre in Hollywood, with proceeds to benefit veteran groups.
 A few of director Ray Mendoza’s ex-SEAL colleagues will be on hand with the cast and crew for the event.

 The film will open internationally in specific key markets (UK, Australia, and Japan) on May 23, 2025, before expanding across Europe on May 30, 2025.
-The May release seeks to give “Warfare” a summer blockbuster position while preventing competition from other major franchises in June and July.
+The May release aims to position “Warfare” as a summer blockbuster, while also preventing competition from other major franchises in June and July.

 The marketing campaign began in January 2025 with a teaser trailer during the NFL playoffs and a full trailer during the Academy Awards in March.
 Military advance screenings commence on May 10, 2025.